Plaza Hotel: Opening and expansion

-From the start, the Plaza Operating Company was already preparing for the possibility of expansion, and acquired the lots between 5 and 19 West 58th Street in the first two decades of the 20th century.
+From the start, the Plaza Operating Company was already preparing for the possibility of expansion, and it acquired the lots between 5 and 19 West 58th Street in the first two decades of the 20th century.
 This land acquisition commenced before the second hotel had even opened.
 By 1915, the Plaza Operating Company had acquired four lots on West 58th Street and one on Central Park South, and it received an exemption from the 1916 Zoning Resolution, which set height restrictions for new buildings on the 58th Street side of the lots.
 The company filed plans for a 19-story annex along 58th Street in August 1919, to be designed by Warren and Wetmore.
 The final lots, at 15 and 17 West 58th Street, were acquired in 1920 after the plans had been filed.
 The George A. Fuller Company was again hired as the builder.
 To fund the construction of the annex, the Plaza Operating Company took out mortgage loans worth $2.275 million.

 The Champagne Porch was only frequented by the extremely wealthy; and in 1921, after the start of Prohibition, Sterry decided to remove the room altogether.
 An enlarged entrance took its place.
 The work also included building a new restaurant called the Terrace Room, as well as a ballroom and 350 additional suites.
 Warren and Wetmore designed the expanded interior with more subtle contrasts in the decor, compared to Hardenbergh's design.
 The annex opened October 14, 1921, with an event in the ballroom, but was not officially completed until April 1922.
 With the advent of Prohibition, the bar room was also closed, and the gender segregation rule was relaxed.
 The space occupied by the present-day Oak Bar became the offices of brokerage EF Hutton.
 The Plaza had become the city's most valuable hotel by 1923, and contributed to the parent U.S. Realty Company being highly profitable and paying increasingly high dividends during the 1920s.